kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 6.md

   **BONUS - Additional Refactoring**

 15. If you like, you can also refactor the subject, verb, article, and adjective clients.
 This can be done reasonably easy by copy paste.
-Remove the old DAO implementations and note that you will no longer have any executable code to maintain or unit test.
+Remove the old DAO implementations and note that you will no longer have any executable code to maintain or unit test (you still must integration test, of course).

 **Reflection:**